About Me

 Topics: Deep learning for simulating protein dynamics

-BA and MEng in Information and Computer Engineering, University of Cambridge
+B.A. & M.Eng. in Information and Computer Engineering, University of Cambridge